alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 Perception is the process by which we select, organize, and interpret information inputs to create a meaningful picture of the world.

-# Psychological processes
+### Psychological processes

 Marketing and environmental stimuli enter the consumer's consciousness, and a number of psychological processes combine with certain consumer characteristics to result in the decision processes and purchase decisions.
-Four key psychological processeslong dash?motivation, ?perception, learning, and memorylong dashfundamentally influence consumer responses
+Four key psychological processeslong motivation, perception, learning, and memorylong fundamentally influence consumer responses

 Consumer responses are influenced by five key major psychological processes: